vandenit/vandenit-website/content/pages/security-audit.md

       - icon:
           name: FaSearch
           color: blue
-        title: Place Your Order Online
+        title: Submit Your Request
         text: >-
-          Select the type of audit you need, provide your website details, and order your security audit in just a few clicks.
+          Provide your website details through our simple online form.
+Your audit request starts immediately.
-        richText: ''
+        richText: ""
       - icon:
           name: FaTools
           color: red
-        title: Automated Vulnerability Scanning
+        title: Vulnerability Scanning
         text: >-
-          Our automated tools, including **OWASP ZAP** and **Burp Suite**, begin scanning your site for vulnerabilities right away, simulating real-world attacks to uncover hidden weaknesses.
+          We run a series of tests using industry-standard tools, scanning your website for potential security risks and vulnerabilities.
-        richText: ''
+        richText: ""
       - icon:
           name: FaRocket
           color: green
-        title: Get a Preview of the Results
+        title: Preview of Findings
         text: >-
-          Within hours, you'll receive a **summary** of the vulnerabilities found.
-This gives you a snapshot of your website’s security status before you purchase the full report.
+          Within a week, you'll receive a **summary** of the key vulnerabilities found on your site, giving you a clear overview of your security status.
-        richText: ''
+        richText: ""
       - icon:
           name: FaClipboardList
           color: yellow
         title: Full Report and Action Plan
         text: >-
-          Once you purchase the full report, you’ll receive a detailed breakdown of each vulnerability, prioritized by risk level, and step-by-step solutions to fix them.
+          Opt for the full report to get a detailed breakdown of each vulnerability, complete with prioritization and step-by-step instructions to fix them.
+        richText: ""
+      - icon:
+          name: FaClipboardCheck
+          color: red
+        title: Optional Bug Fixes
+        text: >-
+          If needed, request a tailored quote to have vulnerabilities fixed professionally, ensuring your site is fully secured.
-        richText: ''
+        richText: ""
     color: tint
     _template: features
-  - title: Key Features of Our Automated Audits
+  - title: Key Features of Our Audits
     featuresId: keyfeatures
     items:
       - icon: